akka/akka/CONTRIBUTING.md

 ### Preferred ways to use timeouts in tests

 There is a number of ways timeouts can be used in Akka tests.
-If you're sure a spec is really fast, a default of `300.millis` (this DSL is obtained from importing `scala.concurrent.duration._`) is ok, however very often this is not enough as Jenkins server may GC heavily causing spurious errorstest failures, thus the following ways to use timeouts are recommended (in order of preference):
+Please note that usually giving a larger timeout *does not slow down the tests*, as in an `expectMessage` call for example it usually will complete quickly.
+The reason to use larger timeouts is to guard against fleaky tests, so if GC kicks in right in the middle of an `expect*` it will be able to still pass.
+Of course, some timing sensitive tests may need to be more fancy about timing.

 * `remaining` is first choice (requires `within` block)
 * `remainingOrDefault` is second choice
 * `3.seconds` is third choice if not using testkit
 * lower timeouts must come with a very good reason (e.g. Awaiting on a known to be "already completed" `Future`)

+Special care should be given `expectNoMsg` calls, which indeed will wait the entire timeout before continuing, therefore a shorter timeout should be used in those, for example `200` or `300.millis`.

 You can read up on remaining and friends in [TestKit.scala](https://github.com/akka/akka/blob/master/akka-testkit/src/main/scala/akka/testkit/TestKit.scala)